squared-studio/SkillVerse/SystemVerilog/chapter_00003.md

 9. Declare a packed array and initialize it with a value.
 10. Create an unpacked array and iterate over its elements.

-## Conclusion
-Understanding the various data types in SystemVerilog is crucial for effectively modeling and simulating digital systems.
-Built-in data types provide the foundation, while user-defined types offer flexibility and customization.